Armillaria mellea: Disease cycle

-Trees become infected by Armillaria mellea when rhizomorphs growing through the soil encounter uninfected roots.
+Trees become infected when rhizomorphs growing through the soil encounter uninfected roots.
 Alternatively, when infected roots come into contact with uninfected ones the fungal mycelium may grow across.
 The rhizomorphs invade the trunk, growing between the bark and the wood and causing wood decay, growth reduction and mortality.
 Trees that are already under stress are more likely to be attacked but healthy trees may also be parasitized.
 The foliage becomes sparse and discoloured, twig growth slows down and branches may die back.
 When they are attacked, the Douglas-fir, western larch and some other conifers often produce an extra large crop of cones shortly before dying.
 Coniferous trees also tend to ooze resin from infected areas whereas broad-leaved trees sometimes develop sunken cankers.
 A growth of fruiting bodies near the base of the trunk confirms the suspicion of Armillaria root rot.

 In 1893, the American mycologist Charles Horton Peck reported finding Armillaria fruiting bodies that were "aborted", in a similar way to specimens of Entoloma abortivum.
 It was not until 1974 that Roy Watling showed that the aborted specimens included cells of both Armillaria mellea and Entoloma abortivum.
 He thought that the Armillaria was parasitizing the Entoloma, a plausible hypothesis given its pathogenic behaviour.
 However, a 2001 study by Czederpiltz, Volk and Burdsall showed that the Entoloma was in fact the microparasite.
 The whitish-grey malformed fruit bodies known as carpophoroids were the result of E. abortivum hyphae penetrating the Armillaria and disrupting its normal development.

 The main part of the fungus is underground where a mat of mycelial threads may extend for great distances.
-The rhizomorphs of A. mellea are initiated from mycelium into multicellular apices of rhizomorphs, which are multicellular vegetative organs that exclude soil from the interior of the rhizomorph tissues.
+The rhizomorphs of are initiated from mycelium into multicellular apices of rhizomorphs, which are multicellular vegetative organs that exclude soil from the interior of the rhizomorph tissues.
 The rhizomorphs spread through far greater distances through the ground than the mycelium.
 The rhizomorphs are black in this species.
 The fungal body is not bioluminescent but its mycelia and rhizomorphs are luminous when in active growth.
 A. mellea producing rhizomorphs is parasitic on woody plants of many species, including especially shrubs, hardwood and evergreen trees.
 In one example, A. mellea spread by rhizomorphs from an initially infected tree killed 600 trees in a prune orchard in 6 years.
 Each infected tree was immediately adjacent to an already infected one, the spread by rhizomorphs through the tree roots and soil.
-(Piper and Fletcher, 1903, Wash.
-Age.
-Exp.
-Sat.
-But., 59: 1-14); cited in Rhizomorph Development in A. mellea, Ph.D. thesis, by Philip Snider(1957), Farlow Herbarium Library Harvard Univ., 20 Divinity Ave., Cambridge, Mass.